 \subsection{State-Dependent Noise Experiment}

-\looseness-1We show that our Alg. \ref{Alg: IBR} produces interactive trajectories that robustly satisfy constraints in multi-agent interactions with \textit{state-dependent} noise, i.e., when $E_t^i(x_t^i)$ is \textit{not} constant with respect to $x_t^i$, while the baseline ALGAMES method generates constraint-violating motion plans.
+\looseness-1We show that Alg. \ref{Alg: IBR} produces interactive trajectories that robustly satisfy constraints in multi-agent interactions with \textit{state-dependent} noise, i.e., when $E_t^i(\cdot)$ is \textit{not} constant, while ALGAMES generates constraint-violating motion plans.
 Specifically, we consider 4 ground robots who wish to navigate a shared intersection while robustly satisfying constraints, located at the origin of a given 2D coordinate system, despite state-dependent dynamics noise (Fig. \ref{fig:state-dependent-noise}).
-In particular, we design $E_t^i(x_t^i)$ as shown below, to promote large realizations of dynamics noise near the origin, where the agents would be in close proximity near the middle of the time horizon:
+In particular, we design $E_t^i(x_t^i)$ as shown below, to promote large realizations of dynamics noise near the origin, where agents would be in close proximity near the middle of the time horizon:

 Each agent must also satisfy collision-avoidance constraints with respect to all other agents.
 When implementing our Alg.
 1, we set $\alpha = 1$, and choose $Q = 2I_4$, $R = O$, and $Q_f = \diag\{10, 10, 0, 10\}$.
 For our ALGAMES baseline, we choose $Q = \diag\{3, 3, 0, 1\}$, $R = O_{4 \times 4}$, and $Q_f = \diag\{3, 3, 0, 1\}$.